5 Ways FinTech Is Transforming Financial Services

 As a result of purely digital services, bank branches around the world have seen their physical stores close shop.
 In 2016, almost 9100 bank branches were closed across the EU alone due to the widespread adoption of digital banking services as part of their Fintech.

-Put simply, IPA, or Intelligent Process Automation, is the automation of processes powered by Artificial Intelligence.
-There is a huge range of different kinds of IPA being used across virtually every sector, including the financial sector.
+Put simply, A.I. enabled process automation is the automation of processes powered by Artificial Intelligence.
+There is a huge range of different kinds of A.I. enabled process automation being used across virtually every sector, including the financial sector.
 Some of these Fintech examples include:

 For a lot of processes, many banks still manage them manually, which leads to a tedious and time-consuming task.
 But automated processes such as payable processing automatically extract, validates, and processes certain data, saving time and resources.
 Automated processing can also be used in banks to generate financial statements, reconcile account balances, and even help to optimize credit card application processing.